giraffe-fsharp/Giraffe/README.md

 If you add this source to your NuGet CLI or project settings then you can pull unofficial NuGet packages for quick feature testing or urgent hot fixes.

-**Please be aware that unofficial builds have not gone through the scrunity of offical releases and their usage is on your own risk.**
+**Please be aware that unofficial builds have not gone through the scrutiny of official releases and their usage is on your own risk.**

 ## Blog posts